interTwin-eu/dcnios/docpage/src/pages/markdown-page.md

 DCNiOS is an open-source command-line tool to easily manage the creation of event-driven data processing flows.
 DCNiOS, Data Connector through [Apache NiFi](https://nifi.apache.org/) for [OSCAR](https://oscar.grycap.net/), facilitates the creation of event-driven processes connecting a Storage System like [dCache](https://www.dcache.org/) or [S3](https://aws.amazon.com/s3) to a scalable OSCAR cluster by employing predefined dataflows that are processed by Apache NiFi.

-DCNiOS was developed within the interTwin project.
+DCNiOS has been developed within the interTwin project.
 DCNiOS creates dataflows in Apache NiFi that captures events or messages, and ingests them in an OSCAR cluster at a customized rate, where an OSCAR service is run based on a user-defined application (containerized in a Docker image).

 The DCNiOS command-line application is available in the Source Code repository.
-Additionally, the corresponding TOSCA templates and the ansible roles that are required to deploy an Apache Nifi cluster via the Infrastructure Manager (IM) have been provided.
+Additionally, the corresponding TOSCA templates and the ansible roles that are required to deploy an Apache NiFi cluster via the Infrastructure Manager (IM) have been provided.
 Any user can self-deploy such a cluster via the [IM Dashboard](https://im.egi.eu).